kalleg/wm-ocr/README.md

 usage meters.
 The scripts mainly provide utilities for filtering, OCR using Tesseract CLI, and data insertion in InfluxDB.

+This project was originally developed for the course KTH AG1815 Sustainable Development, ICT and Innovation.

+Project members:
+	kalleg
+	fcurringa
+	bandit738
+	Arouzen
+	skogsfaktor

 ## filtering.py
 This script provides a interface for converting colored images with shadows